ni/nimi-python/docs/nidcpower/enums.rst

         Specifies a power line frequency of 50 Hz.
-NIDCPOWER_VAL_60_HERTZ (60.0) Specifies a power line frequency of 60 Hz.